By Globalization Partners

 Before you start the hiring process in Canada, you’ll need some legal requirements in place.
 The exception to these requirements is if you work with a professional employer organization that can serve as the employer of record for your Canadian employees.
 If you are expanding your company into Canada, you will need the following in place:

-- A branch or subsidiary: Unless you are hiring independent contractors, which is not a wise choice if you want to establish a more traditional employer-employee relationship, then you need a legal business entity in Canada.
+- A branch or subsidiary: Unless you are hiring independent contractors, you need a legal business entity in Canada.
 There are two main options: a branch or a subsidiary.
 A subsidiary is its own entity while a branch is more closely tied to the parent company.

 - Incorporation: To incorporate a business in Canada, you need articles of incorporation either through an individual province or territory or through the federal government.
 Businesses based outside of Canada must register as an extra-provincial corporation in any province where they plan to do business.